-This is a story of an individual who came to me just a bit too late.
+This is a story of Jane, an individual who came to me just a bit too late.
 Not knowing special tricks for making the lease owner love her cost her $140,000.
-Here’s her story:
+Here’s her story…

-During a holiday recently I was going through some old sales and marketing tapes.
-I came across this classic story on customer service that I want to share with you:
+During a holiday recently, I was going through some old sales and marketing tapes.
+Handling customer complaints was very much front of mind because some of my clients had been asking about it.
+I came across this classic story on customer service and I want to share it with you.